krzkro4122/Ericsson_Tasks_Krol_Krzysztof/README.md

 In this repository I present my solutions to the tasks i was assigned to complete.

 I have decided to take on every task in a different programming language in order to present my knowledge and skills regarding their usage.
 Task 1 is written in C, Task 2 in C++ and the facultative Task 3 in Python.

+Input.txt and output.txt are files i used my Task1.c program on.
+The program is designed to take in information from files as in input.txt and outputs in format as shown in output.txt.

 Task 3 also requires installing the keyboard module which can be done with the command (provided pip is already installed):
 >pip install keyboard